aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 # Hiding the truth with .hs-boot files

 Now we roughly understand that the definition of `Optionally c` should be something of form `g => c` where `c` can be always solved using `g`.
-An obvious choice would be `c => c` but such constraint loops the typechecker leading to `too many iterations` errors.
+An obvious choice would be `c => c`, but such constraint loops the typechecker, leading to `too many iterations` errors.
 The solution is to wrap given constraint into constraint-level newtype, `Hold`:

 ```haskell